 37. Mercedes Benzes are the national car.
 OK, not really, but it’s kind of ironic that one of Europe’s poorest countries has more Mercedes Benzes than anywhere else I’ve been – including NYC and California.
 For a more detailed explanation, read on here.

 38. It’s easy to travel to and from other countries in the region.
 There are frequent public buses from Montenegro via Ulcinj and Shkodra as well as direct buses run by hostel companies from hotspots like Kotor to Tirana.
 Going from Tirana to Prizren or Prishtina in Kosovo is also quite easy.
 If you’re thinking of going onto Macedonia, there are Tirana to Skopje buses and in peak season direct buses between Ohrid as well, which can also be accessed via Berat, Elbasan, or Korca.
 Greece is close to Saranda and Korca, and you can take a ferry to Corfu in about thirty minutes.

 39. Oh, and Italy is only a short boat ride away, too!
-If you’re in Italy and want to make your way over to Albania, it’s actually really quick and affordable to catch a ferry to Albania.
+If you’re in Italy and want to make your way over to travel Albania, it’s actually really quick and affordable to catch a ferry to Albania.
 A bonus?
 The views are beautiful.

 40. Tirana, Albania’s capital, is unlike any other capital city I’ve seen.
 It’s chaotic and exhilarating, unique and intriguing, improvised and improving.
 There’s a sense that it’s stuck in the past at the same time that it’s accelerating towards the future, and it’s fascinating to be right there with it.
 The best way to get a sense of Tirana is by walking or biking through it.